seanpm2001/My-Linux-setup/Ubuntu/22.04/README.md

 - Operating system: Ubuntu 22.04 (Jammy Jellyfish) LTS
 - Screen resolution: 1920x1080@60hz

-> New changes:
+### New changes:

-- - [ ] Device username is the same as my GitHub username: `seanpm2001` to match for future Git interoperability
+- - [x] Device username is the same as my GitHub username: `seanpm2001` to match for future Git interoperability
-- - [ ] Git is now installed
+- - [x] Git is now installed

-Other new applications:
+### Other new applications:

 * InkScape
 > I was wanting to try this out, I haven't gotten to it yet.
 * VirtualBox
 > Set for very minimal usage, only for when absolutely necessary.
 I plan to get back into virtual machines in a more serious manner, but it will be done on a desktop, and not a laptop.
 > > Active virtual machines
-- - - [ ] Ubuntu 20.04 (8 GB RAM, 64 GB Disk, 1 core, 100% utilization)
+- - - [x] Ubuntu 20.04 (8 GB RAM, 64 GB Disk, 1 core, 100% utilization)
 * SuperTuxKart
 > I wanted to try this game out, I had an interest in it, as I refer to it as the Mario Kart of the open source world.
 Unfortunately, the game refuses to load.
 * YT-DLP
 > Because YouTube-DL is unfortunately no longer developed, and is losing more and more functionality as time goes on.

+### Other

+Thank you System76 for not pre-installing Google Chrome and/or Google Chromium!

+`tracker-miner-fs` is back, and is now slightly more difficult to get rid of.
+I have it under control for now.

 ***